Skip to main content

 Our investment

-The CEFC finance supports the delivery of a fleet of 60 BETs for ‘last-mile’ deliveries – the final leg of the delivery journey to homes and businesses – to replace diesel vehicles and help reduce emissions in the transport sector.
+The CEFC committed up to $6 million in 2025 to support 60 BETs for ‘last-mile’ deliveries - the final leg of the delivery journey to homes and businesses.

-The 60 BETs financed by the CEFC are part of a broader $19 million project funded by ARENA and Zenobē, which includes the development of Australia’s first off-site multi-user charging hub for BETs in Mascot in Sydney.
+The 60 BETs were part of a broader project funded by ARENA and electric fleet specialist Zenobē, which included the development of Australia’s first off-site multi-user charging hub for BETs in Mascot in Sydney.

 OUR IMPACT